Affiliate Link Generator Copied!

 RenderZone allows you to create photorealistic renderings based on the LightWorks® rendering engine.
 It offers three levels of rendering: simple, z-buffer, and raytrace.
 A user can start developing the image of a 3D model at a simple level and gradually turn on features and render it at the most photorealistic level.

-RenderZone also includes the ability to produce images based on global illumination techniques, which create renderings with the most realism, as the illumination of a scene takes into account the accurate distribution of light in the environment.
-In RenderZone, global illumination includes final gather, ambient occlusion, and radiosity techniques, which can be applied separately or can be combined.
+RenderZone also includes the ability to produce images based on global illumination techniques, which create renderings with the most realism, as the illumination of a scene considers the accurate distribution of light in the environment.
+In RenderZone, global illumination includes final gather, ambient occlusion, and radiosity techniques, which can be applied separately or combined.

 Renderings can be developed by adding effects one at a time, trading increased realism for rendering speed.
-Initial renderings may be simply shaded.
-To increase realism, global illumination effects may be added one at a time.
+Initial renderings may be shaded.
+FAdd global illumination effects one at a time to increase realism.
 Portions of the scene may be rendered with the Render Area rectangle, allowing for small snapshots of the scene to be generated at much-reduced rendering speed.

-One or more lights can be used, which can be ambient, distant (sun), cone, point, projector, area, custom, line, environment, or atmospheric lights.
+One or more lights can be used: ambient, distant (sun), cone, point, projector, area, custom, line, environment, or atmospheric lights.
 Lights may appear to glow in images, simulating the reflection of lights off dust particles in the air.
-Environment and atmospheric lights are advanced lights, which are specially optimized for global illumination.
+Environment and atmospheric lights are advanced lights, specially optimized for global illumination.
 Other light types produce soft (mapped) or hard (raytraced) shadows.

 Cubic and spherical environment mapping, bumps, and backgrounds that include alpha channel support, depth effects, and post-processing effects can be applied.
 Blur is an example of a post-processing effect that simulates focusing your camera on a particular area of your modeling scene.
 Sky backgrounds that are procedurally generated come close to real skies that you may have captured with your camera.